Eviction protections for unpaid rent during COVID-19

 September 1, 2020 and September 30, 2021, if the tenant gave their landlord a COVID-19-Related Declaration of Financial Distress and paid 25% of their COVID-19 rental debt by September 30, 2021

 Tenants still owe COVID-19 rental debt.
-Starting November 1, 2021, a landlord can sue their tenant for COVID-19 rental debt.
+A landlord can sue their tenant for COVID-19 rental debt in small claims or civil court.

 Tenants may be able to stop an eviction case if they are approved for government rental assistance